 Tens of millions of people have a rigorous working schedule, at the end of which they do not have the energy to work on themselves and read for hours.
-Much like what we’re always told at school, studies have shown that taking a break can actually help people be more productive.
-This is because it enables them to rest, recharge and look at problems from a different perspective.
+Much like what we’re always told at school, studies have shown that taking a break can actually help people be more productive and find ways to stay healthy.
+This is because it enables them to rest, recharge, and look at problems from a different perspective.

 Taking care of your body is a lot harder than it sounds, which often discourages people from even getting started on their journey to live a healthier lifestyle.
 As Mark Zuckerberg says, “done is better than perfect,” and most of the time it’s these small things you do that will benefit you the most.
 There are a lot of little changes you can make to your everyday habits at work, which will help save your waistline and your wallet.
 After all, who wants to work out after work?
 That’s what working hours are for.

 Some people are inadvertently doing exercises in their daily life, which can be among the best ways to stay healthy.
 It’s still a form of exercise, even though you don’t intend to do it.
 Some easy ways to exercise more every day include taking the stairs instead of the elevator, getting off a stop or two early on your commute, and walking the rest of the way or popping your head around the proverbial corner to ask a colleague a question instead of sending them an email or ringing them.
 With a quick chat, you might get your answer more quickly!
 I would also recommend having standing meetings or introducing walking meetings to ensure you’re not in the same position all day – try to get up and move around a little bit.
 Don’t keep a large jug of water at your desk, just get up and refill it every time you want a glass of water.
 This will give you the opportunity to naturally stretch your muscles.

 Find Your Circle or Buddy.